Offirmo/offirmo-monorepo/stack--current/5-incubator/active/x-sandbox/src/1-active/library/book--model/README.md

   By default, all infos are supposed to be "in universe", for ex.
 Author
 - books are to be "customizable" to the reader, for ex. replacing the player's name by their choice of name
 - books are to have "progressive reveal", for ex. the player may need some key or to learn the language

+// some books can be customized and thus have several instances
+// ex.
+// - a child book customized so that the hero has the child's name
+// - an RPG where the book refers to a changeable settings (randomized wordlbuiding, hero name, past actions...)
+// NO!!
+The customization will now directly go in the "book experience" /*interface BookInstance {
+book_uid: string
+params: { // TODO clarify
+[key: string]: string
+}
+}*/